qmates-tech/stairway-to-qmate/README.md

 Please feel free to fork and contribute, add materials, fix the existing ones and propose new stuff.

+How to use: the resources or kata are divided by macro-topics and in order of complexity.
+You can compose your study iterations taking resources from the topics (even different) you're interested.

 ## Main learning path

 ### # Methodology